TikhonJelvis/RL-book/chapter2/chapter2.md

         for _ in range(num_traces)])
 ```

-As suggested for Process 1, you can plot graphs of simulation traces of the stock price, or plot graphs of the terminal distributions of the stock price at various time points for Processes 2 and 3, by playing with the [code][stock_price_simulations.py].
+As suggested for Process 1, you can plot graphs of simulation traces of the stock price, or plot graphs of the terminal distributions of the stock price at various time points for Processes 2 and 3, by playing with this [code][stock_price_simulations.py].

 [stock_price_simulations.py]: https://github.com/TikhonJelvis/RL-book/blob/master/src/chapter2/stock_price_simulations.py